Graded and Filtered Fiber Functors on Tannakian Categories: Proof of the main theorem

 Let $V\in \Rep[G]$ be a faithful representation of $G$.
 Pick a basis $(v_1,\ldots,v_n)$ of $V$ which is adapted to the filtration of $V$ given by $\phi(V)$, i.e. such that each step of the filtration is the span of $\{v_1,\ldots, v_r\}$ for some $r$.
 Under the resulting embedding $G\into \GL_{n,k'}$ the subgroup $U(\phi)$ is mapped into the subgroup of upper triangular matrices with entries $1$ on the diagonal.
-This shows that $U(\phi)$ is unipotent. \end{proof}
+This shows that $U(\phi)$ is unipotent. \end{proof} For a group scheme $H$ of finite type over $k$, we denote by $\rk H$ the dimension of a maximal torus of $H$. \begin{lemma} We have $\rk P(\phi)=\rk L(\phi)$. \end{lemma} \begin{proof} After base change to an algebraic closure of $k$ we may assume that $k$ is algebraically closed.
+Let $G'\defeq \UAut^\otimes(\forget \circ\phi)$.
+This is a group scheme over $k$ containing $L(\phi)$.
+By Theorem \ref{FFLocalIso} the group schemes $G$ and $G'$ are isomorphic.
+Since by Lemma \ref{UUnipotent} the group scheme $U(\phi)$ is unipotent, we obtain